hniksic/sendable/README.md

 # sendable

-The `sendable` crate defines types to facilitate sending interconnected data between
+The `sendable` crate defines types that facilitate sending interconnected data between
 threads:

 * `SendRc`, a single-threaded reference-counting pointer that can be sent between